gbozelli/PyCOSim/docs/01-class/RFC_0001_Signal_System_Component_Architecture.md

 signal.polarization
 signal.representation
 signal.sampling
+signal.axes
 ```

 This turns many hidden assumptions into explicit contracts.

 ------------------------------------------------------------------------

-# 39. Relationship to the Legacy Code
+## 40. Relationship to the Legacy Code

 The legacy material should not be thrown away conceptually.